 The Edinburgh-based baggage handler and newspaper distributor announced the $202 million (£165.6m) purchase of ASIG in September, describing it as a “transformational” deal that would add plane fuelling to its aviation division’s range of services and double the size of its operations in North America.

 Today the group announced an underlying pre-tax profit of £49.7m for the year to the end of December, up from £38.2m in 2015, on turnover 4 per cent higher at £2 billion.

 Chairman Dermot Smurfit said: “At Menzies Aviation, underlying profits were significantly ahead of last year at constant currency and have been strengthened through favourable foreign exchange translation.

 “At Menzies Distribution, keeping profits broadly flat was a commendable performance in light of increasing cost pressures.”

 Smurfit said the ASIG deal, which has seen Menzies agree to sell the Aberdeen operations of the newly-acquired business to allay competition concerns, would provide “great opportunities” to strengthen its business and expand its product offering.

-The organisation said its group structure review continues, having faced pressure from investors to split its aviation and distribution arms, with Rothschild & Co appointed to examine such a scenario, and chairman Dermot Smurfit said an update would be given “at the latest” alongside its interim results in August.
+Menzies has come under pressure from investors to break itself up into separate aviation and distribution companies, and Smurfit said an update on a review of the group’s structure would be given “at the latest” alongside its interim results in August.

 The board has proposed final dividend of 13.1p a share, to be paid on 3 July, lifting the full-year payout by 10 per cent to 18.5p.